followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/080 Customize Drop-Down List.md

         right: 10px;
     }

 You can also use a 3rd-party template engine to customize the widget appearance.
-See the [Use an Alternative Template Engine](/Documentation/Guide/Widgets/Common/UI_Widgets/Customize_Widget_Element_Appearance/#Use_an_Alternative_Template_Engine) article for more information.
+See the [3rd-Party Template Engines](/Documentation/Guide/Widgets/Common/Templates/#3rd-Party_Template_Engines) article for more information.

 #####See Also#####
 - [Scheduler - Customize Appointment](/Documentation/Guide/Widgets/Scheduler/Appointments/Customize_Appointment/)